apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

   the persistent actor uses `persistAll` or `persistAsync`.
 A batch is flushed when this many requests are buffered.
 - `max-batch-time`: Maximum time a write request is buffered.
-If the batch does not reach `max-batch-size` first, it is flushed when this duration has elapsed since the first buffered request.
+If the batch does not reach `max-batch-size` first, it is flushed when this duration has elapsed, even if the batch holds only one request.

 ### Tradeoffs

 Latency:
-A write completes when its batch is flushed, so each write waits up to `max-batch-time`.
-When `max-batch-size` requests are buffered the batch is flushed without waiting.
+A write completes when its batch is flushed.
+A batch is flushed when `max-batch-size` requests are buffered, immediately, or when `max-batch-time` has elapsed, even if the batch holds only one request.
+The maximum time a request is buffered is therefore the duration of one flush plus `max-batch-time`.
+Under sustained load a new flush starts as soon as the previous one completes, so batches form back to back.

 Failures:
 Writes of different persistence ids share one database statement.
 If the database rejects a statement because of